Defending Against No Contact and Protection Order in Tukwila

 A protection order is a court order that provides a person, known as a petitioner, protection from another person.
 The order prohibits the other person, known as the respondent, from using violence or the threat of violence against the petitioner.
-It also prohibits the respondent from molesting or putting the petitioner in fear.
+It also prohibits the respondent from any contact or putting the petitioner in fear.

 Since a protection order primarily protects the petitioner from being contacted or harmed by the respondent, violation of a protection order can result in either criminal prosecution or a civil liability suit.